 In Fig.~\ref{fig:neg} we show our results for the entanglement negativity for the CQW with coin disorder.

 For the Hadamard walk, we recover the established behavior of the negativity~\cite{Maloyer_2007}: following an initial transient regime, $\mathcal{N}$ settles to a constant value and remains finite.
-For $W>0$ we observe that the negativity decays over time hinting at an absence of entanglement in the ensemble of initializations.
-We stress that this does not mean that the quantum state is not entangled but we may understand the vanishing of $\mathcal{N}$ as an indication that the quantum state is `more separable'.
-This again supports the argument that the quantum walker undergoes localization: if the state was separable, then the walker state is unaffected by coin state yielding an effectively frozen walker.
+For $W>0$, we observe \sw{a sharp drop of the entanglement negativity and a continuous downward trend $\mathcal{N}\to 0$.
+This behavior hints at an absence of entanglement in the ensemble of initializations.
+However, we stress} that this does not mean that the quantum state is not entangled but we may understand the vanishing of $\mathcal{N}$ as an indication that the quantum state is ``more separable.''
+This, again, \sw{is a trace of the localization in the entanglement properties of the walk}: if the state was separable, then the walker state is unaffected by coin state yielding an effectively frozen walker.